EzhilsreeJ/CodeArchitect/README.md

-**CodeArchitect** solves these by providing one integrated platform that generates code, organizes projects, manages repositories, and deploys websites automatically --- all from natural‑language prompts.
+**CodeArchitect** solves these by providing one integrated platform that generates code, organizes projects, manages repositories, and deploys websites automatically --- all from natural-language prompts.

 ------------------------------------------------------------------------